311zzb/gitlet/gitlet-design.md

 #### Get the latest common ancestor (split commit) of two commits

-1. Get a Set all ancestors' ID of a commit.
+1. Get a `Set` of all ancestors' ID of a commit.
+   This is accomplished by recursively collect all parent commit(s)' ID(s) and their parent(s)' ID(s), like breadth-first-search.
+   Note that a merge commit has two parents, both will be collected as its ancestor.
-2. Starting from the other commit, return the commit if its ID is in the Set.
+2. Starting from the other commit, breadth-first-search the first commit that its ID is in the `Set`.
-3. Go to its parent commit and check again.

 #### Determine which files will be changed in what manners